hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 knowledge, taste, and judgment.
-By working together, they can decide how to lead students out of the scrubland, and into the vast topography of the real mathematical world, with its majestic summits, calm valleys, and extraordinary creatures.
+By working together, they can decide how to lead students out of the scrubland, and into the vast topography of the real mathematical world, with its majestic summits, calm valleys and extraordinary wildlife.
 From its fertile soil, students can grow new plants and mine for patterns, fit for the as-yet-unknown mathematical needs of the 21st century.
-And even more importantly, they can enjoy the simple pleasures of mathematics which have for so long, and so unnecessarily, been denied to the majority.
+And even more importantly, they can enjoy the simple pleasures of mathematics, which have for so long, and so unnecessarily, been denied to the majority.

 ## Annotated bibliography <a id="sec-5" name="sec-5"></a>

-Here are some resources which informed my ideas, were used for illustrative examples, or both.
+Here are some books and articles I found useful or inspiring while writing this post.
 I've included some brief annotations.

 - ["**Self-organised criticality: an explanation of 1/*f* noise**"](http://cqb.pku.edu.cn/tanglab/pdf/1987-8.pdf)
   (1987), Per Bak, Chao Tang and Kurt Weisenfeld.
 An explosive paper